Getting up in front of your church and preaching every week is a challenge.

 Here are some examples of a sermon outline method:

 “Own the Vision,” a 3-point sermon outline from Ministry Pass:

 From Matt Capps, senior pastor of Fairview Baptist Church:

-Goal: Add flavor to the sermon and fill in the outline.
+Goal: When you're thinking about how to write a sermon, make sure to Add flavor to the sermon and fill in the outline.

 How your sermon begins is crucial.